 FOR MORE INFORMATION

-Contact Ms. Elizabeth Fair, our Undergraduate Advisor at: firstname.lastname@example.org, or visit Phelps 4206C.
+Contact Ms. Melissa Powell, our Undergraduate Advisor at: firstname.lastname@example.org, or visit Phelps 4206C.

 Please note that you do not need to be enrolled in the College of Letters and Sciences Honors Program in order to complete a senior Honors Thesis in Comparative Literature.